8 Best Homeowners Insurance Companies in Kentucky of 2022

 - Add-on policy options quickly drive up the price.

 - Have to contact agent for quote in some states.

 - Customers claim it’s difficult to reach customer service.

 - Low rating for overall customer satisfaction.

 - Mobile app can get you a quote or pay your bill, but most of the app is designed for auto policies.

 |A.M.
 Best - Financial Strength Rating||A+|

 State Farm: Best Policy That’s Easy to Reach

-State Farm offers home insurance coverage at a level one would expect from one of the largest and most successful insurers in the country.
+State Farm offers home insurance coverage at a level one would expect from one of the country's largest and most successful insurers.
 It has incredible customer service, affordable premiums, and a website that’s easy to navigate.

 State Farm is also best in its class for being a national carrier that you can connect easily to so you can review your policy or make a claim.